openeyes/nxblu/nxblu-change-notes.md

 3. Manage theme classes on `<html>`
 4. Preload fonts (optional)

-> iDG is setup to demo the following...
+> iDG is setup to demo all the following...

 ### 1) CSS and `<head>` changes